kyratrades/kyratrades.github.io/docs/videos/musicals.md

 NOTES
 : The San Francisco company of The Phantom Of The Opera presented this staged benefit concert.
 Nice two camera archival recording with sound system audio.
 There is a strong audio buzz.

-A Little Night Music - North Shore Music Theatre, Beverly MA - September, 2000 {: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }
+A Little Night Music - North Shore Music Theatre - September, 2000 {: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }

 Pro-Shot